 Many accountants who think networking is a waste of time do so because they started with an unrealistic expectation.
 Typically this is that their networking would enable them to immediately generate sales leads from the people they meet at networking events.
 As explained above, this is rarely going to happen in practice so any aspiration along these lines is doomed to disappoint.

-I heard recently of a local Chamber of Commerce that was suffering significant member ‘churn’.
-The reason was that everyone who joined and who attended their networking events was in sales mode.
+I remember hearing once that a local Chamber of Commerce was suffering significant member ‘churn’.
+This may be very common when everyone who joins and who attends their networking events is in sales mode.
 Imagine a room full of salespeople all trying to generate sales leads but none of them there to find suppliers or to buy anything.
 No wonder members were dissatisfied and leaving – only to be replaced by new members who would repeat the cycle.